TOP 10 Things to do in Cusco

 4.- Go to the Ccohahuasi Animal Sanctuary

-If you love animals as much as me, you’ll want to make your way to the Ccohahuasi Animal Sanctuary!
-It’s situated 30-minutes outside of the city and is a privately-owned organization in Sacred Valley that rescues exotic animals that have been injured or used for cruel entertainment purposes.
+If you love animals as much as me, you’ll want to make your way to the animal rescue center of Cochawasi!
+It’s situated 30-minutes, 22km outside of the city and is a privately-owned organization.

 5.- Explore San Blas